 Knowing how to style your master bathroom can be difficult.
 We get it, that’s why we’re curating a list of master bathroom layout ideas for modern homes.
 You can certainly use these ideas on other styles of homes, such as contemporary or farmhouse.
 However, they lend themselves best to modern houses.

-We hope you enjoy this list, and if you’d like to learn more about transforming your master bath, reach out to us today!
+We hope you enjoy this list, and if you’d like to learn more about transforming your master bedroom or bathroom space, reach out to us today!
 We’d love to talk about the potential your space has to be something truly incredible.
 Now let’s dive in!

 There’s a lot that you can do with your master bath.
 There are definitely quite a few different ways that we’ve built them for clients in the past.
-Depending on how much space you have to work with, you may or may not have room for a soaking tub, jacuzzi tub, walk-in shower, double vanity, and more.
-But that doesn’t mean we can’t still create a beautiful bathroom for you.
+Depending on how much floor space you have to work with, you may or may not have room for a soaking tub, double doors, jacuzzi tub, walk-in shower, pocket door, and more.
+But that doesn’t mean we can’t still create a beautiful bathroom design for you.
+Even a small bathroom with just a toilet can be transformed into something marvelous.
 Here are some of the projects we’ve completed!

 Modern, Warm, and Natural Bathroom

-This bathroom is a great example of using your space as wisely as possible.
+This is a great example of careful bathroom planning by using your space as wisely as possible.
 The use of natural light near the vanities, large mirror, and soaker tub all make this a stunning master bathroom.
+With this new bathroom layout, there are now two sinks and ample counter space for more than one person.

 Modern Shower and Tub

-This is one of our favorite projects to date!
+This is one of our favorite bathroom remodel projects to date!
 We loved putting all of it together and creating a “spa-like” retreat for this homeowner.
-One of the most notable features in the shower is the dual showerheads and ledge for sitting.
+One of the most notable features in the shower is the dual shower heads and ledge for sitting.
 Having a shower head that you can remove from the fixture is always an added benefit, and it’s better when there can still be consistent water flow from another showerhead above it.

-The ledge in the shower was incorporated nicely into the design so that it doesn’t feel unnatural or forced in any way.
-This feature, along with the intricate tile work throughout and the beautiful tub, make this bathroom truly unforgettable.
+The ledge in the shower room was incorporated nicely into the design so that it doesn’t feel unnatural or forced in any way.
+This feature, along with the intricate tile work throughout the shower wall and the beautiful tub, makes this bathroom truly unforgettable.

 Another angle of this bathroom allows you to see the beautiful and clean double vanity that’s been put in.
 The wood color compliments the tile and the paint color extremely well.
 There’s nothing we’d change from what the client chose for this bathroom.